realbite/blix-rest/README.md

     path_params        : a hash of parameters constructed from variable parts of the path post_params        : a hash of parameters passed in the body of the request params             : all the params combined
-    user               : the user making this request ( or nil if format             : the format the response should be in :json or :html before             : before hook ( opts ) - remember to add 'super' as first line !!! after              : after hook (opts,response)- remember to add 'super' as first line !!! proxy              : forward the call to another service (service,path, opts={}) , :include_query=>true/false session            : req.session
+    allow_methods      : allow the non standard http verbs in the controller. eg `:propfind ` user               : the user making this request ( or nil if format             : the format the response should be in :json or :html before             : before hook ( opts ) - remember to add 'super' as first line !!! after              : after hook (opts,response)- remember to add 'super' as first line !!! proxy              : forward the call to another service (service,path, opts={}) , :include_query=>true/false session            : req.session
+    set_status         : set the http response status ( 200 )
     redirect           : (path, status=302) redirect to another url. request_ip         : the ip of the request render_erb         : (template_name [,:layout=>name])